Clarifai/docs/docs/portal-guide/model/model-types/text-to-text.md

 <|begin_of_text|><|start_header_id|>system<|end_header_id|> {system_prompt}<|eot_id|><|start_header_id|>user<|end_header_id|> {prompt}<|eot_id|><|start_header_id|>assistant<|end_header_id|>
 ```

-The main purpose of this format is to clearly delineate the roles and contributions of different participants in the conversation: system instructions, user-provided input, and the model-generated output (assistant's response)..
+The main purpose of this format is to clearly delineate the roles and contributions of different participants in the conversation: system instructions, user-provided input, and the model-generated output (assistant's response).

 This type of standardized approach ensures clarity and facilitates easy parsing and processing during the training phase.